The Pure Wargame

-The Pure Wargame, Vol. 1: Death From Above is a 1995 video game developed and published by Quantum Quality Productions for MS-DOS compatible computers.
+The Pure Wargame: Death From Above, Volume 1 is a 1995 strategy video game developed and published by Quantum Quality Productions for MS-DOS-compatible computers.

 Gameplay

-The Pure Wargame is a wargame which focuses on the airborne assaults of World War II.
+The Pure Wargame is a wargame which focuses on airborne assaults that happened in World War II.

 Reception

 Next Generation gave it three stars out of five and stated, "Even war gaming newbies should be able to get into Death From Above with no trouble.
 There's some question, however, about whether or not they'll want to.
 For someone unfamiliar with the wargaming experience, this one can be overwhelming."